-Earlier this year, the guys at Alpina have updated their product range with a number of “sporty” models that were delivered in terribly oversized bodies whole 47 millimeters in diameter.
+Earlier this year, Alpina has updated their product range with a number of “sporty” models that were delivered in terribly oversized bodies whole 47 millimeters in diameter.
 Among others, the package included the elegant Alpina Racing Small Seconds 47mm (Ref.
-AL-535AB5AR26) automatic wrist watch.
+AL-535AB5AR26).
 I was slow to react to the event back then, but recently I have seen them in a number of online shops (including Amazon) and now feel obliged to spread the word.

-As the name tells us, the dial of the watch is equipped with a somewhat peculiar, but very nice small seconds indicator that features a pair of semicircular scales that measure time from 60 to 30 (silver-colored hand and scale) and from 30 to 60 (red-painted elements) seconds.
+As the name tells us, the dial is equipped with a somewhat peculiar, but attractive-looking small seconds indicator that features a pair of semicircular scales that measure time from 60 to 30 (silver-colored hand and scale) and from 30 to 60 (red-painted elements) seconds.

 Besides saving the expansive real estate of the oversized display, the sub-dial also looks cool without costing Alpina a single extra penny.

-As the official specs tells us, the timekeeper is animated by a slightly modified Sellita SW200 self-winding caliber, which is equipped with a black, Alpina-branded oscillating weight and subsequently renamed as Alpina AL-535.
+As the official specs tell us, the timekeeper is animated by a slightly modified Sellita SW200 self-winding caliber, which is equipped with a black, Alpina-branded oscillating weight and subsequently renamed as Alpina AL-535.

 Built on 25 jewels, the caliber beats at 28,800 vibrations per hour and delivers pretty much standard 42 hours of power reserve.